Financial-Times/dotcom-page-kit/packages/dotcom-server-app-context/readme.md

 ### `set(property: string, value: any)`

 Sets the value of the specified property.
-The provided value will be validated against the [app context schema](#app-context-data).
+The provided value will be validated against the [app context schema].
 If the value is invalid this method will throw an error.

 ### `getAll(): object`